frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise1.md

 ### Bolt and Rivet Usage
 Throughout the exercises in 1C you'll pick up several usage techniques for bolts and rivets for different kinds of structures and materials in order to build a strong intuition.

 Bolts are strong, and people often use more bolts and rivets than are necessary.
 When using only bolts, usually you can use 3-4 to fasten corners of a part and be fine, but you may prefer to use rivets to minimize weight or because they don't go all the way through a tube.
-In these cases, you can a number of rivets easily spaced out as long as you have at least **one bolt/nut pair per attachment to prevent the rivets from loosening over time**.
+In these cases, you can use a number of rivets easily spaced out as long as you have at least **one bolt/nut pair per attachment to prevent the rivets from loosening over time**.
 This is done for both this exercise and exercise 8.

 <figure>
   <img src="../images/bolt-and-rivet.webp" style="width:90%; border:5px solid #ADADAD">